marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Quiz stages have the same functionality available as Standard stages, but there is one feature on top of that.
 For Quiz stages, LIONESS documents the number of attempts a participant needs to proceed.
 Typically, input :ref:`elements` in quiz stages will have the field *correct value* defined.
 The variable *quizFail* in the :ref:`session table <experiment_tables__session>` tracks the total number of attempts a participant has made.
 For each player, it both stores the total and by-item number of mistakes.

+For a quiz stage you can set the maximum number of attempts that participants have, using the 'Attempts' field.
+If this field is defined, participants will see how many attempts they have left.
+If a participant fails to solve all questions correctly within the specified number of attempts, they are sent to a page (defined in the parameters table; see 'too many quiz errors') telling them that they cannot participate.

 .. _lobby:

 Lobby